kgdunn/pid-book/least-squares-modelling/least-squares-modelling.rst

 This is a good point to introduce some terminology you might have come across.
 Imagine you have a model where :math:`{y}` is the used vehicle price and :math:`{x}_1` is the mileage on the odometer (we expect that :math:`b_1` will be negative) and :math:`{x}_2` is the number of doors on the car.
 You might hear the phrase: "the effect of the number of doors, controlling for mileage, is not significant".
 The part "controlling for ..." indicates that the controlled variable has been added to regression model, and its effect is accounted for.
 In other words, for two vehicles with the same mileage, the coefficient :math:`b_2` indicates whether the second hand price increases or decreases as the number of doors on the car changes (e.g. a 2-door vs a 4-door car).

-In the prior example, we could say: the effect of substrate concentration on yield, controlling for temperature, is to increase the yield by 3.2 :math:`\mu\text{g}` for every increase in 1 g/L of substrate concentration.
+In the prior example, we could say: the effect of substrate concentration on yield, :index:`controlling <single: controlling for another variable>` for temperature, is to increase the yield by 3.2 :math:`\mu\text{g}` for every increase in 1 g/L of substrate concentration.

 Integer (dummy, indicator) variables in the model
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+.. index:: integer variables in least squares

 Now that we have introduced multiple linear regression to expand our models, we also consider these sort of cases: